QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 An initial old person   benefits  especially when  the social security system is launched because he  receives a transfer but pays nothing for it.

-But in the long run, consumptions rates of both  young and  old people decrease  because the the social security system decreases incentives to save.
+But in the long run, consumption rates of both  young and  old people decrease  because the the social security system decreases incentives to save.

-That  lower the stock of  physical capital and consequently lowers output.
+That  lowers the stock of  physical capital and consequently lowers output.

 The government must  then  raise tax rate in order to pay for its expenditures.